Kampfgeschwader 1: Italian Campaign and the Mediterranean

 KG 1 was rushed to Piacenza in June 1943 after the North African Campaign ended with the defeat of Axis forces.
 From here I./KG 1 was moved to Viterbo on 10 July.
 The Allied invasion of Sicily (Operation Husky) provided the bomber group with the immediate task of destroying Allied shipping the Mediterranean.
 From this date it attacked harbours in Algeria and Tunisia.
 It moved further south to Foggia on 26 July, but serviceability was poor: just five of the 18 Ju 88s were operational by 20 August 1943.
 Bombing operations over Syracuse (17, 22 July), Augusta harbour (21 July), Malta (22 July), Gela (27 July), Palermo (4 August) and Syracuse again on 10 August degraded operational readiness.
 The Allied invasion of Italy took place on 3 September and I./KG 1 recorded its last sortie off Naples on 8 September.

 II./KG 1 arrived in Grottaglie on 28 March and was subordinated to II.
 Fliegerkorps, subordinated to Luftflotte 2.
 It flew supply operations to Tunisia in an attempt to overcome the effects of Operation Flax.
 It also flew anti-submarine warfare operations and aerial escort for convoys from 10 to 27 April 1943.
 It bombed Bŏne harbour on 15 May, days after the Battle of Tunisia ended in the capitulation of Axis forces.
 It also bombed Oran harbour and then moved to Sardinia on 19 May.
 From June to August to flew against the landing in Sicily and the invasion of Italy, mainly in anti-shipping roles which decimated the group.
 Based at Foggia on 20 August 1943, it had 11 operational to 21 Ju 88s on strength.
 On 9 September it handed its aircraft to KG 54 and KG 76.
-The personnel temporarily acted as occupation forces near Airasca, Torino, when Italy changes sides before departing Italy for the last time on 4 November 1943 for conversion to the He 177 at Burg.
+The personnel temporarily acted as occupation forces near Airasca in the Province of Turin, when Italy changes sides before departing Italy for the last time on 4 November 1943 for conversion to the He 177 at Burg.